U.S. basketball star Griner returns to Russian court in drugs trial | Law-Order

 - Russian Federation

-U.S. basketball player Brittney Griner appeared at a Russian court on Tuesday for the fifth hearing of her trial on drug charges that could carry a jail sentence of up to 10 years.
+U.S. basketball player Brittney Griner appeared at a Russian court on Tuesday for the fifth hearing of her trial on drugs charges that could carry a jail sentence of up to 10 years.

 Griner, a Women's National Basketball Association (WNBA) star who has played in Russia during the league's offseason, was escorted into the defendant's cage in a courtroom at the Khimki District Court outside Moscow, bending down to avoid banging her head against the door frame.
-Wearing round-rimmed glasses and a black sweatshirt, Griner shook hands with her lawyers before taking a seat in a packed courtroom.
+Wearing round-rimmed glasses and a black and grey sweatshirt with "Black Lives For Peace" on the back, Griner shook hands with her lawyers through the bars of the defendant's cage.

+Before taking a seat, Griner held up a lined sheet of paper with personal pictures, including that of her wife Cherelle in her #42 Phoenix Mercury jersey, her WNBA team.
+The two-time Olympic champion was arrested at Moscow's Sheremetyevo airport on Feb.
+17 after vape cartridges containing hashish oil were found in her baggage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)